-According to the FBI, an “active shooter” is an individual actively engaged in killing or attempting to kill people in a populated area A “mass shooting” is when three or more people are killed indiscriminately not including the perpetrator (www.fbi.gov).
+According to the FBI, an “active shooter” is an individual actively engaged in killing or attempting to kill people in a populated area.
+A “mass shooting” is when three or more people are killed indiscriminately not including the perpetrator (www.fbi.gov).
 An active shooter can impact any business or organization at any time.
-They act without overt warning, without confiding in anyone, and without regard for their own lives.
+They often act without overt warning, without confiding in anyone, and without regard for their own lives.
 They act out of mental sickness, hatred, avarice, and revenge.
-A typical active shooter had, at one time or another, participated in the community in which they later wreaked havoc, with some not showing any outright signs of impending violence.
-Historically, these people have been current or former: students, employees, contractors, customers or someone with an adversarial relationship with the same.
-In many such cases, it’s a complete stranger; A Lone Wolf.
+Sometimes, an active shooter had, at one time or another, been a part of the community in which they later wreaked havoc e.g., former students, employees, contractors or customers), while others have no connection.

 Emergency Automatic Gunshot Lockdown (EAGL) System

-45.6% of active shooter incidents occur in commercial businesses and 24.4% occurring at schools.
+45.6% of active shooter incidents occur in commercial businesses and 24.4% occurr at schools.

 According to the FBI’s study (www.fbi.gov) of active shooting incidents from 2003-2013, 45.6% of active shooter incidents occur in commercial businesses and 24.4% occurring at schools.
-The FBI states (FBI 2011) workplace violence costs anywhere between 6 billion and 36 billion dollars per annum, with 66% of workplace homicides being retail sales staff (www.bls.gov).
-For any commercial business stakeholder or retail store owner, these numbers are staggering and disturbing.
+The FBI states workplace violence costs anywhere between $6 and $36 billion dollars per annum, with 66% of workplace homicides being retail sales staff (www.bls.gov).
+For any commercial business or retail store owner, these numbers are staggering and disturbing.
 95% of companies do not have the resources nor the ability to handle the loss incurred from an active shooter event on their property according to the Insurance Journal (www.insurancejournal.com).

 Lone wolf attacks are difficult to predict.
 The business interruption costs from injuries and losses sustained in an active shooter event are staggering.
 The first step to mitigating an active shooter risk is to determine the exposures a business faces through a risk evaluation.
 The next step in mitigating an active shooter risk an organization faces, most specifically in these cases, is vulnerability audits.
 Incorporating these results into a multi-tiered security platform can reduce the risk and help to mitigate the potential threat from an active shooter and change the results.